- Fun, peppy ride

 Buy this shoe if you want a lightweight trainer with a bouncy, responsive ride that’s quick enough for race days, but comfortable and durable enough for daily training runs.

 If you’re on a budget and want one shoe that can do it all, instead of 2-3 shoes that cover your training needs, the Endorphin Speed 2 is for you.

 Who should not buy it

 Don’t buy this shoe if:

 - You want an elite-level race shoe.
-Check out the Endorphin Pro 2 or the Asics MetaSpeed Sky instead
+I recommend checking out the Endorphin Pro 2 or the ASICS MetaSpeed Sky instead

 - If you’re a heel striker.
-This shoe has a wobbly platform unless you’re on your toes.
+I felt that this shoe has a wobbly platform unless you’re on your toes.
 Check out the Hoka Rocket X instead.

 Endorphin Speed 2 narrower than Pro 2